mtrempoltsev/msu_cpp_spring_2018/homework/Chernyshev/09/readme.md

 ```

 ## Working time
-On my computer working time was about 9 seconds.
+On my computer working time was about 9 seconds for both programms.